 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill that provides complete, executable code for all components of the turbo fetch pattern.
-Its main weaknesses are redundancy (the codebase example section duplicates the implementation steps) and lack of validation checkpoints in the workflow.
-The content would benefit from trimming duplicate sections and adding inline verification steps.
+This is a solid, actionable skill that provides concrete, executable code for implementing the turbo fetch pattern across all necessary components.
+Its main weaknesses are redundancy (the codebase example section duplicates the implementation steps) and lack of explicit validation checkpoints in the workflow.
+The content could be tightened by removing duplicate examples and adding verification steps between implementation stages.

 Suggestions